ivaninastoyanova/ReactJS-Project/README.md

 Validation is implemented.

 You shoul register with a valid email format.
-For example, `something@some_domain.some_toplevel_domain`.
+For example, `something@someDomain.someTopLevelDomain`.

 The password should be at least `five` characters long.